andrewevans0102/rubber-duck-code-challenge/README.md

 - `staged-commit` sets environment values beofre making project commit
 - `deploy-commit` pulls in production values for development work
 - `functions-install` does the standard `npm install` for functions
+- `docs-build` builds the project docs
+- `docs-deploy` deploys the project docs to repo's GitHub Pages site
+- `docs-serve` serves the project docs locally on `http://127.0.0.1:8000/`

+## documentation
+- docs are available on this repo's [GitHub Pages](https://andrewevans0102.github.io/rubber-duck-code-challenge/)

 ## project folders
 - `functions` contains the Firebase functions